-The Company and TMP are expected to enter into an Employee Benefits Agreement, pursuant to which the Company will create independent pension and other employee benefit plans that are substantially similar to TMP's existing employee benefit plans.
-Generally, following the Distribution, TMP will cease to have any liability to the Company's current employees and their beneficiaries under any of TMP's benefit plans, programs or practices.
+The Company will maintain independent employee benefit plans and programs (other than equity compensation) that are substantially similar to TMP's existing employee benefit plans and programs.
+Generally, following the Distribution, TMP will cease to have any liability to the Company's current and former employees and their beneficiaries including, liability under any of TMP's benefit plans or programs.